-We are alarmed by the changes proposed in the NSW Government discussion paper on the remake of the Coastal Integrated Forestry Operation Approvals as the proposed changes represent a substantial reduction in environmental protection and a serious threat to our native forests, wildlife and water courses.
+Taken together, the proposed changes represent a substantial reduction in environmental protection and a serious threat to our native forests, wildlife and water courses.

-The truth of the matter is the government's stated commitment to maintaining timber supply from our public native forests at current levels is incompatible with the long term protection of their environmental values.
-Current timber supply commitments are known to be unsustainable - for many years this has been known, failure to address this issue will result in severe impacts on biological diversity and forest health.
-Or is the government simply trying to avoid having to pay Boral for not being able to provide them with the timber they have been promised.
+The government's stated commitment to maintaining timber supply from our public native forests at current levels is incompatible with the long term protection of their environmental values.
+Current timber supply commitments are known to be unsustainable - failure to address this issue will result in severe impacts on biological diversity and forest health.

 Removing the requirement to conduct pre-logging surveys for threatened species and habitat features will place those species at risk.
-Surveys for threatened plants and animals, and the identification of required exclusion areas, need to be undertaken independently of the Forestry Corporation
+Surveys for threatened plants and animals, and the identification of required exclusion areas, need to be undertaken independently of the Forestry Corporation.